iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 Here comes a concept of network segment -- a part of a network that groups servers with a similar level of trust together, protected by a single firewall.

-Typical network segments were Prod /  Dev / Workplace / DMZ / Internet, and all devices in segments were treated the same.
+Typical network segments were Prod /  Dev / Workplace / DMZ / Internet, and all devices withing same segment were treated the same.

 ### Modern times